Why do I need fat in my diet?

 MY TWO CENTS

 I have an acquaintance that struggled with body image issues.
 When she was pregnant, she was very concerned about getting "fat" and planned to gain no more than five pounds during her pregnancy.
 By the time she was 6 months pregnant, she was so uncomfortable, because there was no where for the baby to lay on her skinny frame.
 If she had allowed herself to gain a bit of "cushion" around her middle, both she and the baby would have been more comfortable.
-As it was, the baby arrived 6 weeks early (which may have happened anyway) and struggled with pre-maturity for the first year or so.
+As it was, the baby arrived 6 weeks early (which may have happened anyway) and struggled with having been born pre-maturely for the first year or so.

 As hard as we are as a culture on women who are not stylishly slim, pregnancy is a time to put that aside and do what is best for your baby (and for you by extension!)
 Allow yourself to put on a little cushion--not too much, of course--and from healthy food not junk food, and both you and your baby will benefit!